Alexander-N/python-exercises/robot-simulator/README.md

 - Say a robot starts at {7, 3} facing north.
 Then running this stream of instructions should leave it at {9, 4} facing west.

+Optionally, you can visualize the robot trajectory with the [turtle module](https://docs.python.org/3/library/turtle.html).

 ## Source

 Inspired by an interview question at a famous company.